 In this episode, Melissa talks about her vast experiences working with many clients during her art therapy career.
 She discusses current groups that she works with focusing on burnout and mindfulness.
 Melissa shares the story of her own community arts initiative called Open House BK and the balancing act of being a visiting instructor and clinician.
-She dives into the role of compassionate inquiry within her sessions as well as the value of those happy little accidents!
+Take a listen and enjoy!

 Lisa Dion’s Book “Aggression in Play Therapy”

 The book mentioned about Bob Ross, Happy Clouds, Happy Trees

 Looking for more creative content?
 Sign up for our newsletter and get a free creativity guide!

 Join the Creative Therapy Umbrella Hub Facebook group to further discuss, collaborate, and create with your fellow creative arts therapy community!

 Have feedback?
 Fill out our anonymous survey to let us know your thoughts, concerns, questions, suggestions, and feedback.
 For us to serve you better, we need to hear YOUR voice!